HOW MANY CATTLE DO I HAVE?

 Each individual cow within your herd has its own identification number within the 701x management system to individually track and monitor daily activity.
 This allows users to quickly view their cattle inventory and obtain an exact number of how many cows are in each specific pasture.
 If a cow were to find its way out of its designated pasture and wander into another, go missing, or get stolen, an alert would be generated to notify the rancher.
 From there, they can actively track that cow's GPS location by connecting to the correlating 701x livestock ear tag.
 Between the GPS tracking and the activity monitoring capabilities that the ear-tag provides, users can verify that the tag is attached to a head of cattle and that it has not been removed or somehow been fastened to a car, machinery, or other objects.
 The information that the tag retrieves and forwards to the user makes it virtually foolproof.
 Not only do these capabilities give ranchers peace of mind and insights about their herd, but it also saves them time that could be spent working on other tasks.

 In the future, we will be highlighting some of the inventory issues that ranchers face by sharing their thoughts on the matter as well as some of their own personal ranching stories.
-You can find more information about our smart ear tag as well as follow along with the progression and receive updates at www.701x.com.
-Feel free to follow us on our social media platforms to stay up to date with our posts and to share your own thoughts and stories!
+Click links for more information about our smart ear tag and cattle management software.
+Feel free to follow us on our social media platforms to stay up to date with our posts and to share your own thoughts and stories! !
+Facebook, Instagram, LinkedIn.